 Prior to this I was a Project Manager and Consultant at EPCC working primarily in the Software Development Group.
 The focus of my work was in the area of Grid Computing; I led the Data Access and Integration projects (OGSA-DAI, DAIT) at the centre and was the development WP leader of the EC FP6 NextGRID project.
 I also worked with Scottish SMEs, primarily on machine vision and image processing projects, and in areas as diverse as: fishing net simulators, drilling control software, heart analysis, image archiving, semiconductor probe inspection, genetic expression in mice and mushroom sorting.

 I have taught courses on Practical Software Development, Scientific Visualisation and Introduction to the Grid, and supervised various student projects for the EPCC Summer Scholarship Programme, the MSc in High Performance Computing, the MSc in e-Science and the Google Summer of Code.

 Previously, I gained experience in the Business Systems department of Elida Faberge and was first at EPCC as a student on the Summer Scholarship Programme.
 I completed an MPhys degree in Computational Physics from the University of Edinburgh.

-In my spare time I play a lot of badminton, work to provide better access to films across Scotland and am a trustee of the world’s oldest purpose-built students union.
+In my spare time, I used to work to provide better access to films across Scotland and was a trustee of the world's oldest purpose-built students union.
 Now I play a lot of badminton, work as a jury coordinator for the Edinburgh International Film Festival, and write flash fiction and plays.